na-na-hi/renget/archive/chrprompt2.md

 Q5: Do people at the guild give you trouble for your condition?
 >"A-Apart f-from some j-jokes, n-not r-really." *(I'm willing to bet I'm not the only guildmember here on the spectrum.)*

+Q6: Aren't you Dewott's accomplice in the eyes of the law?
+Or are they not aware of your existence?
+If the former, have you ever seen wanted posters with you in it?
+Do you worry about people finding out about that?

 ###Kiyo
 Q1: What is your body count?
 >Three or four, until recently.
 Depending on how you divvy up ‘kill credit’, I might be in the double digits now.
 Or, maybe Bean is.
 I dunno.